-About the nursing program at Union College
+Welcome to the nursing program at Union College

-A broad base in the humanities, natural, social and nursing sciences provides students with the solid foundation.
 Our mission is to prepare students from diverse backgrounds to be competent, caring generalists in the profession of nursing.
 The nursing program is based on professional standards and reflects a commitment to wholeness, Christian service and Seventh-day Adventist values.

 How long has the Union College Nursing Program been around?